RedHat-SP-Security/tang-operator-tests/README.md

 # tang-operator test suite
-Upstream repository for tang-operator-tests.
+Upstream repository for tang-operator test suite.
 Based on the previous work developed on common repository: https://github.com/RedHat-SP-Security/tests

 This test suite is supposed to be executed and maintained via Test Managament Tool (`tmt`).